wrench-project/pmbs2025_calibration_casestudy2_reproducibility/README.md

     docker run -it -v $(pwd):/workspace case-study-2-env bash
     ```

-    Once inside the container's shell, you can proceed to the "Running the Experiments" section.
+    Once inside the container's shell, you can proceed to the "Running the Software" section.

 ### Manual Installation

 *This section is a work in progress.
 For now, please use the recommended Docker setup above to ensure a consistent environment.*

+---

-## Running the Experiments
+## Running the Software

+### Simulator Scripts

+The simulator is invoked by the calibration scripts in (see next section).
+But the simulator can also be invoked stand-alone.

+Please refer to the `README` in the `simulator/` directory for detailed guideline on how to run the simulator.

+### Calibration Scripts

+Please refer to the `README` in the `calibration/` directory for detailed guidelines on how to run the calibration.

+---